cfgauss/r-novice-gapminder/_extras/challenges.md

 > ## Challenge 3
 >
-> Read the output of `str(gapminder)` again;
-> this time, use what you've learned about R's basic data types, factors, and vectors,
-> as well as the output of functions like `colnames` and `dim`
-> to explain what everything that `str` prints out for gapminder means.
->
-> Can you determine what data each column holds?
-Do the data types make sense for these types of data?
-If not, what data type would you recommend?
->
-> If there are any parts you can't interpret, discuss with your neighbors!
-{: .challenge}

-> ## Challenge 4
->
 > Fix each of the following common data frame subsetting errors:
 >
-> 1. Extract observations collected for the year 1957
+> 1. Extract observations collected for the year 1957.
->
->
 >    ~~~
 >    gapminder[gapminder$year = 1957,]
 >    ~~~
 >    {: .r}
 >
-> 2. Extract all columns except 1 through to 4
+> 2. Extract all columns except 1 through 4.
 >
 >
 >    ~~~